hemme/scriptcs-gui/README.md

 ```

 ##What's next?
-At the moment **ScriptCS-GUI** is a collection of .csx scripts; I'm going to change the deployment format and distribute it as a **Script Pack** soon.

-I will also add more helpers.
+I will add more helpers.
 For instance:
 * a live chart window (think about creating a chart with a couple of command and injecting a delegate to the chart so that it will be refreshed automagically in the background).
 * a watch window (similar to Visual Studio)